Orthogonality with Respect to the Hermite Product, KP Wave Functions, and the Bispectral Involution: Orthogonality

-As noted in Remark~\ref{rem:yval}, another special thing about this value is that the exponential term in \eqref{eqn:scalarip} simplifies when $y'=-1/2$.
-Moreover, there is something nice to say about the $x$-adjoint wave function $\psistar_{\X}(x,y,y',w)$ at $y=y'=-1/2$: \begin{lemma} For any $\X=(X,Z,\vec a,\vec b)\in\CM_N$ one has
+As noted in Remark~\ref{rem:yval}, another special thing about this value is that the exponential term in \eqref{eqn:scalarip} simplifies when $y'=-\tfrac{1}{2}$.
+Moreover, there is something nice to say about the $x$-adjoint wave function $\psistar_{\X}(x,y,y',w)$ at $y=y'=-\tfrac{1}{2}$.